dslourenco22/BlackJackAdvisor/README.md

 **Date**: October 6th, 2024
 **Project Type**: Personal Project

+## Disclaimer:

+This is not 100% correct and should not be used for gambling involving with currency as Blackjack is a game that includes chance.
+Gamble Responsibly.
+Drink Responsibly.
+And be extremely responsible if you're doing both at the same time.
+Enjoy!

 ## Overview

 The **Blackjack Strategy Advisor** is a C program designed to help players make optimal decisions in the game of Blackjack.
 The program uses a simplified version of the basic Blackjack strategy to suggest whether the player should **Hit**, **Stand**, **Double**, or **Split** based on their hand and the dealer's visible card.